 There are many opportunities to earn college credit at Schoolcraft College.
 Students may choose to obtain transfer credit toward a four-year degree, earn an associate degree in a career-related area, or obtain a certificate that can be applied toward a degree program while preparing for employment.
-Whatever students choose to study, we recommend that they plan the program with a counselor.
+Whatever students choose to study, we recommend that they plan the program with a Schoolcraft College counselor.

-Programs of study fall into two major categories: transfer and career.
+Programs of study fall into two major categories: Transfer and career.

 - Transfer programs are designed to prepare students who plan to transfer to four-year colleges and universities after completing their coursework at Schoolcraft College. - Career programs are designed to prepare students for entry into a specific job related field, for advancement in a current job, or for making a career change.
-Many courses within career programs will transfer to other colleges and universities.
-See a counselor for additional information.
+Many career courses and programs will transfer to other colleges and universities.
+See a Schoolcraft College counselor for additional information.